 Weight training, aerobics and most sport intensify compression.

 Although this is beneficial for bones and joints, de-compression is just as important, to give the body a chance to regenerate.

 A medical study found that running 1 kilometer with strides of 1,5 metres, a person weighing 70 kg exerts a load of 60 tons of pressure through the lower back.

 (W Van Mechelen, Running Injuries, 1992.
 Review of the epidemiological literature, Sports Medicine Magazine, Vol 14 No 5, Pg 320-335)

-Worn discs can result in pinched nerves and worn facet joints,
+When discs are worn down the result can be pinched nerves and worn facet joints,

-Spinal nerves AFFECT BODY FUNCTION
+Spinal nerves ARE central TO BODY FUNCTION

-These nerves depend on healthy disc spaces for unimpeded entry and exit.
+and depend on healthy disc spaces for unimpeded entry and exit.

 A pinched nerve that provides for voluntary action, as in movement of